Interval Rearrangement Ensembles: Induction for IREs

-Regarding cycles in $\sigma$ and $\sigma'$: a single element $\beta\en$ is first removed from a cycle containing $\alpha\be$ and then inserted into a cycle containing $\alpha\en$, therefore the number of cycles does not change.
+Concerning the cycles in $\sigma$ and $\sigma'$: a single element $\beta\en$ is first removed from the cycle that contains $\alpha\be,$ and then inserted into the cycle that contatins $\alpha\en.$ These two cycles may coincide, however none of them is or becomes empty, therefore the total number of cycles does not change.

-Finally, for irreducible components: the two cycles mentioned above (they coincide if $\alpha\be$ and $\alpha\en$ belong to the same cycle) belong to the same irreducible component containing label $\alpha$, therefore none of such components changes when $\beta\en$ is moved. \end{proof}
+Finally, concerning the irreducible components: those two cycles we mentioned above (which may coincide) belong to the same irreducible component (namely, to the one containing the symbol $\alpha$), and therefore moving the element $\beta\en$ does not change any of the irreducible components.